openlibhums/memory-alpha/content/support/guides/workflow-reviewer.md

     If you have additional comments, they can be added here.
 These will be visible only to the editor(s), although they may choose to share them with the author.

 ## Review complete
 Once you have submitted your review, you will be presented with an overview of what you have written.
-Please note you will not be able to return to the review page or edit what you have written once you have clicked **Submit**.
+Note you will not be able to return to the review page or edit what you have written once you have clicked **Submit**.